adolfintel/TDF/README.md

 * `dxvk-nvapi`
 * `msi/winemono.msi`
 * `msi/winegecko32.msi` and `msi/winegecko64.msi`
+* `strangle` (Note: if this is removed, FPS limiting for OpenGL will not be available)
 * `tdfutils`
 * `themes` (Note: if this is removed, leave `TDF_WINE_THEME` empty)
 * `vcredist`